Phoenix-Chen-Git/CCMU/README.md

 | 4    | FNR=0.1       | 0.590  | 0.832   | 0.242  |
 | 5    | FNR=0.1       | 0.589  | 0.826   | 0.270  |

-Across the five folds, the FPR ranges from 0.576 to 0.886, while ROC-AUC remains high (0.794 to 0.832).
+Across the five folds, the FPR ranges from 0.576 to 0.886, while ROC-AUC values are relatively high (0.794 to 0.832).
 PR-AUC ranges from 0.203 to 0.279, consistently outperforming MIT.
-The model satisfies the FNR constraint while offering improved—but still imperfect—balance between precision and recall.
+The model satisfies the FNR constraint while offering improved—but still limited—balance between precision and recall.

 ## Figure 3.
 CFD algorithm metrics
 <table align="center">